lamhq/tech-notes/pages/data-engineering/pandas/categorical-data.md

 ```

-## Segment
+## Quantiling & labeling

 Assign categorial value base on numeric field.

-The below example assign grade to each student base on their scores:
+The below example devide student's scores in to quantiles and assign grade to each student base on quantiles:

 Create 10 student with random grades:
 ```py